Refinement invariance of intersection (co)homologies

 \subsection{CS-sets}

-A filtered space $(X,\SS)$ is a \emph{$n$-dimensional CS-set} if any regular stratum is an $n$-dimensional manifold, and for any singular stratum $S \in \SS$ and for any $x \in S$ there exists a stratum preserving homeomorphism\footnote{A homeomorphism which is also a stratified map.
-The involved stratifications are described in \exemref{Ejemplos} .}
+A filtered space $(X,\SS)$ is a \emph{$n$-dimensional CS-set} if any regular stratum is an $n$-dimensional manifold, and for any singular stratum $S \in \SS$ and for any $x \in S$ there exists a \rojo stratified homeomorphism\negro\footnote{The involved stratifications are described in \exemref{Ejemplos} .}

 where \begin{enumerate}[(a)] \item $V \subset X$ is a open subset containing $x$, \item $(L;\L)$ is a compact filtered space, \item $\varphi(0,\tv) = x$ and $\varphi (\R^i \times \{ \tv \} ) = V \cap S$.